 "No; he must know all, if he's to understand."
-"That's what I thought, but-I hate it!"
+"That's what I thought, but I hate it like the devil!"
 He had the feeling that he hated it more than she-to him sex was so much easier to mention between man and woman than between man and man; and she had always been more natural and frank, not deeply secretive like his Forsyte self.
 "I wonder if he will understand, even now, Jolyon?
 He's so young; and he shrinks from the physical."
 "He gets that shrinking from my father, he was as fastidious as a girl in all such matters.
 Would it be better to rewrite the whole thing, and just say you hated Soames?"
 Irene shook her head.

 "Hate's only a word.
 It conveys nothing.
 No, better as it is."
 "Very well.
 It shall go to-morrow."
-She raised her face to his, and in sight of the big house's many creepered windows, he kissed her.
-II.-CONFESSION Late that same afternoon, Jolyon had a nap in the old armchair.
-Face down on his knee was La Rotisserie de la Refine Pedauque, and just before he fell asleep he had been thinking: 'As a people shall we ever really like the French?
-Will they ever really like us!'
+CONFESSION Late that same afternoon, Jolyon had a nap in the old armchair.
+Face down on his knee was La Rotisserie de la Reine Pedaugue, and just before he fell asleep he had been thinking: 'As a people shall we ever really like the French?
+Will they ever really like us?'
 He himself had always liked the French, feeling at home with their wit, their taste, their cooking.
-Irene and he had paid many visits to France before the War, when Jon had been at his private school.
+Irene and he had paid many visits to France before the war, when Jon had been at his private school.
 His romance with her had begun in Paris-his last and most enduring romance.
 But the French-no Englishman could like them who could not see them in some sort with the detached aesthetic eye!
 And with that melancholy conclusion he had nodded off.
 When he woke he saw Jon standing between him and the window.
 The boy had evidently come in from the garden and was waiting for him to wake.
 Jolyon smiled, still half asleep.
 How nice the chap looked-sensitive, affectionate, straight!
 Then his heart gave a nasty jump; and a quaking sensation overcame him.
-Jon!
 That confession!
 He controlled himself with an effort.
 "Why, Jon, where did you spring from?"
 Jon bent over and kissed his forehead.